Som-Energia/somenergia-utils/README.md

 but with no entity by themselves to have their own repository.

-- `activate_wrapper.sh`: run a command under a Python virtual enviroment
+- `venv`: run a command under a Python virtual enviroment
 - `sql2csv.py`: script to run parametrized sql queries and get the result as (tab separated) csv.
 - `dbutils.py`: module with db related functions
 	- `fetchNs`: a generator that wraps db cursors to fetch objects with attributes instead of psycopg arrays